 At every stage, this product has a minimal impact on the environment.

 At the beginning of life, it uses less energy to produce MagPanel than other building products.
-There’s no formaldehyde or fly ash used in the production of MagPanel.
+There’s no formaldehyde or fly ash used in production.
 The magnesium used to create magnesium oxide is readily available in abundance.
 There are large deposits in Canada, Europe, and China making it accessible on almost every continent.
 The more available the raw resource, the less energy required to move it to production facilities.
-And speaking of production, during the curing part of the production process the carbon dioxide is recaptured.
+And speaking of production, during the curing part of the production process, the carbon dioxide is recaptured.
 Obtaining the raw materials and manufacturing the product has minimal impact on the environment.
 So, it gets off to a strong start.

 That means you probably won’t replace it until you’re renovating or remodeling again.
 Remember the Great Wall of China?
 The best products for the environment are ones that have long lives.
 MagPanel lasts as long as you want.

-And when it comes to end of life or scrap disposal, you can even grind it up and add it to your gardens.
+And when it comes to the end of life or scrap disposal, you can even grind it up and add it to your gardens.
 It’s true.
-If you’ve ever added Epson Salts to your roses, tomatoes, peppers or other garden plants you’ve been enriching your soil and feeding your plants with magnesium.
-Yup, the same magnesium that’s used to make MagPanel is the same magnesium that’s used to make Epsom Salts.
-The MagPanel life cycle starts from the Earth and it returns to the Earth when it’s done.
+If you’ve ever added Epson Salts to your roses, tomatoes, peppers, or other garden plants, you’ve been enriching your soil and feeding your plants with magnesium.
+Yup, the same magnesium used to make MagPanel is the same magnesium used to make Epsom Salts.
+The MagPanel life cycle starts from the Earth, and it returns to the Earth when it’s done.

 Contractors, you don’t need to pay hauling and disposal fees for leftover building materials.
 As food grade waste, it goes legally and safely into the trash stream.